-Now that your posts are out in the ether, it’s time to build that true sense of community.
-Readers will keep coming back for more if you engage with them in a meaningful way.
+Now that your posts are out in the ether, it’s time to build that sense of community.
+Readers will keep coming back for more if you engage with them meaningfully.
 Nothing beats a personalized response from an influencer or brand you love.

 Create value at each interaction.
-“Thanks for commenting” will get old quick.
-Try to add something of value to the conversation, or make them feel understood by recapping what they said.
+“Thanks for commenting” will get old quickly.
+Try to add something of value to the conversation or make them feel understood by recapping what they said.

 Encourage more discussion.
 One of the best ways you can keep the conversation going is to end with a question.
-Inquire further about their comment, you may be surprised at how much more will discussion ensue!
+Inquire further about their comment, and you may be surprised at how much more discussion ensues!

 Make connections.
 Know someone who could answer a comment or question better than you?
 Let them know that you know just the person who can help!
-Consider tagging other folks into the conversation.
+Consider tagging other folks in the conversation.

 Engage elsewhere.
-Don’t limit your engagement to your own posts.
+Don’t limit your engagement to your posts.
 Get involved with communities in your sphere.

 How will you know that your efforts are paying off?
-Tracking your engagement on social media will tell you what’s working, and where you need to adjust your strategy going forward.
+Social media monitoring will tell you what’s working and where you need to adjust your strategy going forward.

 Check in monthly.
-Set aside a couple hours each month to do a deeper dive into your analytics.
+Set aside a few hours each month to dive deeper into your analytics.
 Fluctuations that happen week by week can be contextualized with a look at the entire month.

 Check in quarterly.
-Checking in with your analytics quarterly can be a great way to see how your efforts are stacking up against your annual goals.
+Checking in with your analytics quarterly can be a great way to see how your efforts stack up against your annual goals.
 What’s working and what’s not working so far?
 You may need to adjust certain strategies to finish the year off strong.

 Look at how your content performed month by month.
 Notice the larger themes and trends.
-Take into account seasonal changes (e.g. everyone being on vacation in December) and other external factors like events, special promotions or giveaways, series, etc.
+Consider seasonal changes (e.g., everyone being on vacation in December) and other external factors like events, promotions or giveaways, series, etc.

 Creating an annual report will help you identify areas for growth and set your strategies and approach for the following year.

 Your goals will determine which metrics you choose to pull into your report.
-Keep your goals in mind as you create the report so that it’s meaningful, and not merely featuring vanity metrics.
+Keep your goals in mind as you create the report so it’s meaningful and not merely featuring vanity metrics.

 You may decide to prepare your reports monthly, quarterly, and annually.

-Regardless of the frequency, make them actionable with key learnings, notes for improvement, and review them together as a team.
+Regardless of the frequency, make them actionable with key learning notes for improvement, and review them together as a team.

 Key insights to include in your reports include:

 There’s many ways you can prepare your report.
-You can use a template like this one, or use the tools at your disposal in Google Drive.
+You can use a template like this of the tools at your disposal in Google Drive.

 Ready to implement your own social media workflow?

 But don’t forget that the best social media marketers are nimble.
-Stay up to date with the latest trends, and be ready to mix it up when needed.
+Stay updated with the latest trends, and be ready to mix it up when needed.
 An excellent social media workflow will make your posting and reporting cadence run like clockwork so that you have the freedom to be your best, most creative self.

 Never miss a post.